Controversial religious topics

 FGM/C is occasionally performed in North America and Europe on girls of families have immigrated from countries where FGM/C is common and have temporarily returned to their country of origin to have the operation performed.

 An analogous practice, Intersexual Genital Mutilation, (IGM) is sometimes performed on intersexual infants throughout the world.
 These are babies who are born with ambiguous genitalia that do not clearly match the typical male or female pattern.
-2 This occurs once in every 1,500 to 2000 births.
+2 They typically have genital elements that are normally found in both sexes.
+This occurs once in every 1,500 to 2000 births.
 Since it is much easier for surgeons to remove rather than fabricate body parts, intersexual infants were often surgically treated to make them appear female.
 The infant was then raised as a girl.
-This has led to disastrous outcomes after puberty, including suicide.
-IGM is being strongly opposed by activist group and its incidence is declining.
+This has led to disastrous outcomes after puberty, including serious depression and even suicide.
+IGM is being strongly opposed by activist groups and its incidence is declining.

 Topics covered in this section: